kcaldera19/capstone1/README.md

 This is an E-commerce website that sells tickets contains schedules and gives a breif story about the theater.

 It includes the Home page, Tickets/Events,Checkout,Login and User registration page.

+*This Page consists of Html,Css, and Bootsrap for all the following pages.

 The index.html page consistent of
 *Navbar that stretches throughout all the pages.